yaroslaff/okerr-doc-en/User/Features.rst

 .. rubric:: Easy to try

-Not required to install okerr server, you can use our [okerr server](https://okerr.com/).
+It's not required to install okerr server, you can use our free `okerr server <https://okerr.com>`_.
 Even no need to register, you can use demo account.

 If you want to perform *optional* local checks (from inside server, e.g. check free disk space) you need to install one small python package.